 Just a small update this week.
 I’m on the home stretch with Jack and Jess’s portrait now!
 I should hopefully be finished by the end of next week.
 Still recording my progress on this drawing, then I’ll have over 116gb (20+ hours!) of footage to edit down for youtube.
 I will be uploading my first… Continue reading The Home Stretch

-A short time ago I was describing how I get such detailed rough sketches to someone on Facebook, when an ill-informed person commented on the post with an outcry of “Tracing is cheating!”
-I thought that this would make a good topic to talk about in this article.
+Earlier on in the week, I was describing how I get such detailed rough sketches to someone on my Facebook page, when an ill-informed person commented on the post with a loud outcry of “Tracing is cheating!”
+I thought that this would make a good topic to blog about for this week’s blog post.

 I’ve been in a bit of an art slump recently after accidentally throwing tea all over this commission and having to start on it all over again!
 I hate it being so delayed (It was meant to be a Christmas gift!
 D: ) but now that I pushed through my slump and finished it, in a way I’m glad I spilt tea on the old version despite my embarassment.
 I think the portrait turned out for the better in the end!
 I really love this piece, I think the sheen on Mini’s fur came out really well without being too obtrusive. 🙂

 Tools used: Caran d’Ache Grafwood pencils, AIN 4B 0.5mm lead, one Faber Castell 9000 8B pencil, Fabriano Artistico HP Watercolour Paper